Vivienne and I (along with our two dogs Wally and Molly)

 which feels the best for you.
 It's true Oahu has the most jobs, but it

 is also the most expensive, housing-wise, both buying and renting.
 And I

 hear they have wicked rush hour traffic.
 Visit the online versions of

 the local papers and check out Houses to Rent and the Help Wanted

 sections.
-Oahu has The Star Bulletin and the Honolulu Advertiser.
+Oahu has The Star Bulletin.
 Locally we have the Hawaii Tribune-Herald.

 It probably wouldn't be very hard to find a rental.
 My main concern